 - Transcript display:

 - Diploma display (a single diploma is produced):

-- Degree of Bachelor of Science with acknowledgement of major achievements in Business Administration, Sociology
+- Degree of Bachelor of Science with acknowledgment of major achievements in Business Administration, Sociology

 Students who complete one major with multiple emphases (in selected majors where allowed) earn one major and one degree, regardless of the number of credits completed.